Gubernatorial candidates' forum to be held in San Diego

 Lieutenant Governor Gavin Newsom declined to participate.

-Hot topics in the forum will likely include the high-speed rail project, the possibility of a state-run universal healthcare system, affordable housing, efforts to repeal the state's new gas tax, and pension reform.
+Hot topics in the forum are likely include the high-speed rail project, the possibility of a state-run universal healthcare system, affordable housing, efforts to repeal the state's new gas tax, and pension reform.